pylint-dev/pylint/doc/faq.rst

 		class psyobj:
 			pass

-NOTICE: this problem should not occur with pylint >= 0.5 since from this version pylint is not looking anymore for information in living objects (i.e. it no longer imports analysed modules)
+NOTICE: this problem should not occur with Pylint >= 0.5 since from this version Pylint is not looking anymore for information in living objects (i.e. it no longer imports analysed modules)

 .. _psyco: http://psyco.sf.net